Final Fantasy XIII-2: Reviews

 The gameplay was generally praised as well, with many reviewers noting the improvements in areas they saw as problems in the previous game.
 Parkin praised the game's "smart, engaging mechanics" and the "novel structure" of the gameplay.
 Joe Juba of Game Informer said that the changes to Final Fantasy XIII's battle system made it his favorite Final Fantasy battle system, and that the gameplay was "phenomenal".
 Ryan Clements of IGN felt that the gameplay was an improvement over XIII's, fixing many of its problems.
-Parish stated that XIII-2 was an inversion of XIII in that the gameplay took precedence over the story.
+Parish said that XIII-2 was an inversion of XIII in that the gameplay took precedence over the story.
 He described the battle system as "a joy" and said that the game was "never not fun".
 VanOrd agreed that the combat was fun, though he found it to be too easy.
 The Edge review, which was harsher on the game than most others, also found it to be too easy, which combined with what they saw as poor subquests and a lack of effort put in some regions made the gameplay uninteresting.

 The story of the game received poor to mixed reviews.
 Parish felt that it was confusing and inessential to the game, while Juba said that it was "a disaster" which "screws up at almost every turn", overshadowing the game's good points.
 Parkin felt that the characters were weak and the story was not engaging, and Clements said that the story was insubstantial, which he found particularly disappointing as most Final Fantasy games focused heavily on their story.
 VanOrd was less negative towards the characters and story than most others, but still described the characters as good, but not great.
 He felt the game focused too much on the less interesting characters of Noel and Serah over Lightning and Caius, and said that the story was "semi-coherent" and missed several emotional notes, particularly in the first half of the game.